-The CVC-OEI is sponsored by the Foothill-De Anza Community College District as the recipient of a $56.9 million five-year grant disbursed by the California Community College Chancellor’s Office (CCCCO).
+The CVC-OEI is sponsored by the Foothill-De Anza Community College District as the recipient of a grant disbursed by the California Community College Chancellor’s Office (CCCCO).
 Composed of high-quality online courses, resources for students, and technology, the CVC-OEI represents a comprehensive and collaborative program that leverages effective practices and technology to significantly increase the opportunity for higher education degree attainment in California.

 California community colleges may choose to participate in CVC-OEI activities by taking advantage of:

 - Shared resources such as the OEI Course Design Rubric, online learner readiness tutorials and @ONE workshops OR

 - Shared resources and Canvas, the state’s common course management system OR

 - Shared resources, Canvas, and the OEI Consortium which includes the CVC Exchange.

 - Always consider what is best for students

 - Engage in “agile” project management

 About California Community Colleges and CCC Distance Education